TradeTrust/documentation/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Env

+For env variables, check with any of the devs.